joshuadolor/ep-technical-support-challenge/README.md

 3. If this should be prioritized given that only one user has requested it and the current system, while less convenient, still allows users to access all booking information
 ```

+**Solution:**

+1. Root Cause: No issue, this is a feature request
+2. Solution: Coordinate with the user and explain the current system and how it works and tell them that this is a feature request for the future and then talk to the PM or development team if we want to implement it
+3. Proposed Solution (if we want to implement it):
+    - Implement querying of bookings by date range on the backend ( /?start_date=2025-01-01&end_date=2025-01-31 )
+    - Apply the date range filter on the frontend

 ### Support Ticket: System "Freezes" During Client Updates

-- [ ] Please fix the ticket and update it with findings and proposed solution:
+-   [x] Please fix the ticket and update it with findings and proposed solution:

 ```
 Priority: Low